michalmacenka/bakalar-school-list-api/README.md

 # Bakaláři - School List API

-### API for getting schools list which using Bakaláři system.
+### API for getting schools list which is using Bakaláři system.
 #### *Typescript | Node.js | Fastify*

 ---

 <br/><br/>
-Simple API which fetch all schools and put them into json file.
-Although default date is Sunday midnight, you can change the date when fetching will happen.
-This is possible by Fastify Cron plugin.
-At this time API send requests by alphabet order and after all rewrite file of list.
+Simple API to fetch all schools and put them into json file.
+Although default date is Sunday midnight, you can change that date while it is all fetching.
+This is possible because of Fastify Cron plugin.
+At that moment API sends requests in alphabetic order and after all requests it rewrites the json file of the list.

-On get request, at https://example.com/schools-list will be only provide whole json array of school objects.
+On GET request, at https://example.com/schools-list endpoint will only provide whole json array of school objects.

 <br/><br/>